Logging v1.1.3

 The logs produced by the operator pod can be configured with log

-levels, same as instance pods: error
+levels, same as instance pods: error, warning, info (default), debug,

-and trace
+and trace.

 The log level for the operator can be configured by editing the Deployment

-definition of the operator and setting the --log-level
+definition of the operator and setting the --log-level command line argument

 to the desired value.